thekerp/Crowdsourcing-Democracy/README.md

 On GitHub?
 Someone else fill you in?
 The info you need is below.

-On Gitbooks?
+On Gitbook?
 Cool.
 Keep reading.

 Welcome to the repository for my exploration of government and the law in the age of Uber, when software is slowly taking over the world.